PopeyedLocket/starwars/README.md

 run setup.py to pull the data from ​https://swapi.dev/<br/>
 `python setup.py -u <YOUR_NEW_USERNAME> -p <YOUR_NEW_PASSWORD>`

-then run task_one.py to output a list of films with which characters where in each film:<br/>
+then run task_one.py to output a list of starwars films and which characters where in each film:<br/>
 ​`python task_one.py -u luke -p MbsuUtMMY2fN6Uq4`